The Principles of Planning and Implementing Microservices

 After reviewing the incentives to build a microservices solution, next is to discuss the considerations during the design and planning stages, which lay the foundations for the implementation.

-To deploy a service in microservices solution, we need to know which service to deploy, its version, the target environment, how to publish it, and how it communicates with other services.
+To deploy a service in a microservices solution, we need to know which service to deploy, its version, the target environment, how to publish it, and how it communicates with other services.

 Service Templates — Standardization